Why does Singapore’s carrot cake have no carrots and no cake?

 So when you come across a hawker stall selling carrot cake, don’t pass it by.
 Order both the black and white version and let me know which side you are on!

-If you’re exploring the city, you can also check out my Tanjong Pagar walking trail, where I’ve included a stop for carrot cake towards the end.
+If you’re exploring the city, you can also check out my Tanjong Pagar walking trail, where I’ve included a stop at Maxwell Hawker Centre where they serve up this popular carrot cake dish.